The Panasonic New York City Triathlon has the competition category that's right for you.

 It will cost you time away from the office (to train, of course) — but no more.
 Registration for the Janus Peak Performance Challenge is absolutely FREE.

 How do I register?

-> Click here to register for free.
-Note that you must have a confirmed entry into the 2014 Panasonic NYC Triathlon.
+Registration details will be available soon.
+Note that you must have a confirmed entry into the 2015 Panasonic NYC Triathlon.
 This program does not provide race entries.

 When is the registration deadline?